Jolaolu/Tweeter/readme.md

 # Laravel Twitter API

-This is the Yulo store backend.
+This is the TwitterAPI Laravel app, Basically follows direvtives specified by the HTTP VERB and performs requests to the twitter API endpoint

 ## Installation